Dermatology

 Below you'll find lists of our key staff at the Division of Dermatology, including physician, nursing and social work staff.

-Dr. Irene Lara-Corrales: Paediatric Dermatology Fellowship Track Director, Staff Physician, SickKids, Associate Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Epidermolysis Bullosa, Genodermatoses, Vascular tumors, Dermato-Oncology and CALMs screening.
+Dr. Irene Lara-Corrales: Staff Physician, Paediatric Dermatology Research Director, Sickkids, Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology clinics and specialized clinics in Epidermolysis Bullosa, Genodermatoses, Vascular tumors, Hidradenitis Suppurutiva and CALMs screening.

-Dr. Miriam Weinstein: Staff Physician, SickKids, Associate Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology Clinics and specialized clinics in Atopic Dermatitis and laser treatments.
+Dr. Miriam Weinstein: Staff Physician, SickKids, Associate Professor of Paediatrics, University of Toronto; Runs: General Paediatric Dermatology Clinics and specialized clinics in Atopic Dermatitis (eMAP) and laser treatments.

 - Michelle Lee, RN: RN Coordinator for EB, Morphea and CTCL Clinics